CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailaddress.md

 ---
 title: "EmailAddress"
 linkTitle: "EmailAddress"
-description: "Used to define an email address."
+description: "Used to represent an email address."
 ---

 # {{% param title %}}